Product Selection

 SBA 7(a) for business acquisitions

 The SBA 7(a) program is one of the most common vehicles for business acquisitions under $5M.
 The SBA SOP 50 10 requires that for an acquisition, the lender must: (1) obtain and review a business valuation from a qualified source, (2) verify that the purchase price does not exceed the appraised value by more than a defined tolerance, and (3) confirm the seller is at arm's length from the buyer.
-The SBA's buying a business page documents eligible use cases and the equity injection requirement — typically 10% of the total project cost from the buyer's own funds.
+The SBA's 7(a) loan program page documents eligible use cases, including changes of business ownership, and the equity injection requirement — typically 10% of the total project cost from the buyer's own funds.

 SBA 7(a) for startups